SawKunal/Fake-True--news-detection-using-machine-learning/README.md

 This repository contains a Fake News Detection project implemented in Python.
 The goal of this project is to classify news articles as real or fake using machine learning and natural language processing (NLP) techniques.

 ## Features 📌
--Data preprocessing & cleaning
+- Data preprocessing & cleaning
--Feature extraction using TF-IDF
+- Feature extraction using TF-IDF
--Machine learning models for classification
+- Machine learning models for classification
--Model evaluation & accuracy metrics
+- Model evaluation & accuracy metrics

 ## Getting Started 🚀
 1️⃣ Clone the repository